Getting Started with Universal Windows drivers

 - Declarative: Use directives in the INF file for installation operations and not extension points such as co-installers, RegisterDlls, etc.

-- Componentized: System and/or OEM-specific customizations are in an extension INF driver package separate from the primary driver package, facilitating independent updates of different components owned by different organizations.
+- Componentized: System and/or OEM-specific customizations are in an extension INF driver package separate from the base driver package, facilitating independent updates of different components owned by different organizations.

 - Hardware Support Apps (HSA): Use custom capabilities to associate a hardware-specific UWP (Universal Windows Platform) application with your driver.
 The resulting app can be delivered and serviced from the Microsoft Store.